cpb-/yocto-cooker/README.md

 The aim of this project is to prepare the needed directories and configuration files before running a Yocto Project build.

-The tool is called `chef` to follow the culinary metaphore specific to the Yocto Project.
+The tool is called `chef` to follow the culinary metaphor specific to the Yocto Project.

 `chef` uses a project file called a _menu_ :-).